Roots (Zeros)a. Plot the zeros of each polynomial on a line toget... | Channels for Pearson+

 1

-First, identify the zeros of the polynomial y = x³ − 3x² + 4.
-To do this, set y equal to zero and solve for x.
-The polynomial is factored as (x + 1)(x − 2)², so the zeros are x = -1 and x = 2.
+First, identify the zeros of the polynomial y = x² − 4.
+To find the zeros, set the equation equal to zero: x² − 4 = 0.

-Next, find the first derivative of the polynomial y = x³ − 3x² + 4.
-Use the power rule to differentiate each term: the derivative of x³ is 3x², the derivative of -3x² is -6x, and the derivative of 4 is 0.
-Therefore, the first derivative is y' = 3x² - 6x.
+Next, find the first derivative of the polynomial y = x² − 4.
+The derivative, using basic differentiation rules, is y' = 2x.

-Set the first derivative equal to zero to find its zeros: 3x² - 6x = 0.
-Factor out the common term, which is 3x, resulting in 3x(x - 2) = 0.
-The zeros of the derivative are x = 0 and x = 2.
+Set the first derivative equal to zero to find its zeros: 2x = 0.
+Solving this gives x = 0.

-Plot the zeros of the original polynomial and its derivative on a number line.
-The zeros of the polynomial are x = -1 and x = 2, and the zeros of the derivative are x = 0 and x = 2.
-Note that x = 2 is a common zero.
+Plot the zeros of the original polynomial (x = 2 and x = -2) and the zero of its first derivative (x = 0) on a number line.
+This visual representation helps in understanding the behavior of the function and its slope at these points.

-Consider the behavior of the function and its derivative around these zeros.
-The zero at x = 2 is a repeated zero in the polynomial, indicating a change in concavity or a local extremum.
-The zero at x = 0 in the derivative suggests a potential inflection point or change in slope.

 Verified video answer for a similar problem: